shaka3507/playpath/README.md

 - **Nav.jsx**: Nav component
 - **fakeData and fakeWeatherData** - examples of data retrieved from API - used for local development
 - **localStorageUtil.js** - modules used to retrieve, delete and save data in local storage

+### How to run locally
+- Run the following `npm install && npm run dev` in your console.

+### Features
+- Search for a playground by visiting the home route and adding a [Chicago zipcode](https://www.chicago.gov/content/dam/city/sites/covid/reports/2020-04-24/ChicagoCommunityAreaandZipcodeMap.pdf)
+- Click on a playground returned in the list, or favorite it
+- Favorited playgrounds can be added to your weekly itinerary on the /planner page
+- Playgrounds added to your itinerary are ready to be shared via email (mailto link).
+- Favorited playgrounds are saved to your local storage